jhosein/JSONP-to-JSON/README.md

 # JSONP-to-JSON
-Simple solution to strip callback funciton away from JSONP in .NET using regex
+Simple solution to strip callback funciton away from JSONP in .NET using regex.